back

 SEO

-How to Find Your Showit Sitemap & Submit it to Google Search Console
+Showit Sitemap: How to Find Yours and Submit it to Google Search Console

 coffee and paper on linen background

-Let me de-jargon that for you, real quick: “Index” is just a fancy way of saying “Google knows it exists.”
+Let me de-jargon that for you quickly: “Indexing” is just a fancy way of saying “ranking.”

-In this post, I’m walking you through what a sitemap is, why you need one, where to find yours, and how to submit it to Google—or more specifically, Google Search Console.
+Today, I’m walking you through what is a sitemap, why you need one, where to find yours, and how to submit your Showit sitemap Google Search Console.

-Click a heading below to jump to that section, or keep reading:
+Click a heading below to jump to the section you need, or keep reading:

 What is a sitemap?

-Your sitemap is an outline of the pages on your website.
+A sitemap is an outline of the pages on a website.

-In tech-speak, this is called an ‘xml sitemap’.
-But I’ll stick with ‘sitemap’.
+In tech-speak, this is called an “xml sitemap,” but we’ll stick with “sitemap” here.

-Your sitemap lists every page that you want Google to know about (including the ones that aren’t linked in your main navigation).
+Your Showit sitemap lists every page of your Showit website that you want Google to know about and rank (including the ones that aren’t linked in your main navigation).

 Why do I need a sitemap?

-In the simplest terms, you need a sitemap so Google can start crawling (aka reading) these pages and tracking your optimization efforts.
+In the simplest terms, you need a sitemap so Google can crawl (aka read) these pages and track your optimization efforts.

-Your website includes your main navigation — which typically includes pages like home, about, services, blog, contact — but it probably also has pages that aren’t linked in your navigation.
-These “unlinked” pages often include a resources page, specific service pages, a pricing page, blog posts, freebie opt-in pages, and others.
+Your website includes your main navigation (which typically includes pages like home, about, services, blog, contact), but it probably also has pages that aren’t linked in your main navigation, like a resources page, specific service pages, a pricing page, blog posts, a newsletter page, freebie opt-in pages, etc.

-Even though these unlinked pages aren’t in your navigation, there’s still an opportunity for them to rank on Google.
-But only if Google knows about them.
+Even though these unlinked pages aren’t in your main navigation, there’s still an opportunity for them to rank on Google… But only if Google knows about them.

-With a sitemap, you’re showing Google all of the pages that exist within your website, so Google can start indexing your content (aka listing your content in its search results).
+When you submit your Showit sitemap to Google Search Console, you’re giving Google an outline of every page that exists within your website, so Google can start indexing your content (aka listing your content in its search results).

-How do I know if my content is indexed?
+How do I know if my content is indexed yet or not?

-To check if a page is indexed, open up Google and search: “site:[yourdomain]”.
+Easily.
+All you need to do is open up Google and search: “site:[yourdomain]”.

 If you search your domain and your pages aren’t showing up, your content isn’t indexed.